lawrips/redis-stats/readme.md

     {
         servers: [{'host':'host', 'port':'port'}],  // array of servers to be monitored

-        list: ['uptime_in_seconds','used_memory'],   // list of stats to monitor - full list is here http://redis.io/commands/INFO
+        stats: ['uptime_in_seconds','used_memory'],   // list of stats to monitor - full list is here http://redis.io/commands/INFO

         redisOptions : {},  // (optional) standard redis options (e.g. 'password')